 Tulsa Personal Injury Lawyer

 With over 60 years of combined legal experience, the McGuire Law Firm is here to help you.
+We are a small family firm with a history of big results in personal injury claims.
+Our Tulsa attorneys are proud to fight for the rights of injured victims in Tulsa.
+If you were hurt in any type of accident, we are ready to fight for full and fair financial compensation.
 Contact our law office at (405) 513-5658 for a free consultation with a personal injury lawyer to discuss your case and how we can help you.

 When someone else’s negligence has left you with serious injuries, the last thing you should be facing is a stressful, uphill battle with an insurance company for fair compensation.